SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

-# Code files for project with grid partitioning
+# Code files for project with target acquisition done in cells